AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/shared-access-troubleshooting.md

  If you continue to face issues, contact your Adobe account team.
 Specify the name and email associated with your account.

-## I used shared access and clicked on Support, but when I opened a new ticket for the organization that has the Commerce entitlements, the cloud project is not listed in the form
+## I used shared access and clicked on [!UICONTROL Support], but when I opened a new ticket for the organization that has the Commerce entitlements, the cloud project was not listed in the form

- **Problem**: I cannot select the appropriate Cloud Project when opening a ticket on [Experience League](https://experienceleague.adobe.com/home?lang=en#support).
+ **Problem**: I cannot select the appropriate Cloud Project when opening a ticket on [Experience League](https://experienceleague.adobe.com/home#support).

  **Possible cause**: You may not have been added to the project, or the project is associated with a different license (some organizations may have subsidiaries/related companies with very similar names).